shalins/shalinshah.me/README.md

 ## Finally, publishing

 Publishing is probably the easiest part of this whole process.
-As I explained above, I host my files with Amazon S3, so I could generate the _site folder with Jekyll and then upload it to S3.
+As I explained above, I host my files with Amazon S3, so I could comiple the site to the _site folder with the `jekyll` command and then upload it to S3 manually.
 But that's slow and clunky.
 So, I use s3cmd to take care of this for me.
 As you can probably see in my `Rakefile`, I have a s3cmd deploy set up.
-So to deploy it, all I have to do is type rake, and it pretty much does everything: compiles coffeescript and scss and deploys to S3.
+So to deploy it, all I have to do is type `rake`, and it pretty much does everything: compiles coffeescript and scss and deploys to S3.
 So that is basically how my blog works.
 Hope you enjoy every bit of this and don't be shy to contact me if you find mistakes and bugs!

 Thanks for reading, I really appreciate it!